GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 # Sample Application: Cloud Infrastructure

 For demo, we're going to use role-based access control (or "RBAC") and attribute-based access control (or "ABAC") to develop a sample application that allows users to create, update, and delete virtual machines.
 It's a very simple version of Digital Ocean APIs!
-In sample application, we have a simple username and password login which is simulating OAuth tokens.
+In the sample application, we have a simple username and password login that simulates OAuth tokens.
 In your real application, you can add federated authentication via a standard OpenID Connect Provider.
 After authentication, Cedarling plays a role in authorization, which will take roles from the ID Token to authorize a user.
 Below are the roles which perform will perform the following actions and access virtual machine resources.
 If a user has enough permission, then allow the action; otherwise, deny.

 - Principals: Users with roles like `admin`, `developer`, and `auditor`.
 - Actions: `Create`, `Update`, `Delete`, and `View` virtual machines